atisharma/llama_farm/README.md

 graphics card and llama-farm's TTS on a weaker one.

 ### Suitable models
 Llama-farm works very well with OpenAI's gpt-3.5-turbo.
-Wizard-Vicuna-Uncensored, WizardLM, etc also work very well.
-It even works surprisingly well with WizardLM-7B!
+Llama 2 model derivatives are also excellent.
 But see limitations below.

 ### Limitations and bugs
-- Larger LLaMA models (30B) work much better for complex tasks.
+- Larger LLaMA models (30B+) work much better for complex tasks.
-- The context length limitation of Llama models (2048 tokens) is half or less that of OpenAI's models.
+- The context length limitation of Llama models (2048 tokens for L1, 4096 for L2) is less that of OpenAI's models.
 - The OpenAI API (and compatible ones) do not expose a number of capabilities that local models have.
 - The `ingest` command (from command line or within the chat) can't be